|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation

-In a study on spinal fusions in the lower back, the success rate was 80 to 85 percent for patients who never smoked or who quit smoking after their surgery.
-The success rate dropped to under 73 percent for smokers.
-More than 70 percent of nonsmokers and previous smokers were able to return to work.
+In a study on spinal fusions in the lower back, the success rate was 80% to 85% for patients who never smoked or who quit smoking after their surgery.
+The success rate dropped to under 73% for smokers.
+More than 70% of nonsmokers and previous smokers were able to return to work.
 But only about half of the smokers were able to resume working.
-Another study on spinal fusions in the neck showed successful fusion in 81 percent of nonsmokers, but in only 62 percent of smokers.
+Another study on spinal fusions in the neck showed successful fusion in 81% of nonsmokers, but in only 62% of smokers.

 Smoking also has a negative impact on surgeries that focus on muscles, such as rotator cuff repairs.
 One study compared the results of 235 patients treated at two different medical institutions.
 Results in nonsmokers were significantly better than results in smokers.
 Nonsmokers experienced less pain and a higher degree of function after surgery than smokers.
-Good or excellent results were seen in 84 percent of nonsmokers, but in only 35 percent of smokers.
+Good or excellent results were seen in 84% of nonsmokers, but in only 35% of smokers.

 Evidence like this continues to indicate that smoking is harmful, not only to your lungs, but also to your bones and muscles.

 You can improve your chances for a successful outcome after surgery if you are a nonsmoker or have stopped smoking, according to researchers.